kjolley/BIGSdb/README.txt

 v1.21.3: *New GenePresence plugin using interactive pivot tables and heatmaps
+          to replace the old PresenceAbsence and TagStatus plugins.
+         *Job monitor page to track current running and queuing jobs.
+This can also track maintenance tasks such as autotagger.
-          to replace the old PresenceAbsence and TagStatus plugins. v1.21.2: *GrapeTree plugin now uses Genome Comparator scanner so genomes do not need to be fully scanned and tagged before use.
+         *Updated SplitsTree parameters in Genome Comparator to support more recent versions. v1.21.2: *GrapeTree plugin now uses Genome Comparator scanner so genomes do not need to be fully scanned and tagged before use.
          *New export file icons.